 2-digit addition and subtraction

-Becoming independent readers by building our reading stamina
+Becoming independent readers by building their reading stamina

 Making connections and creating mental images